Handling Missingness, Failures, and Non-Convergence in Simulation Studies: A Review of Current Practices and Recommendations: Literature review

 \subsection{Handling missingness}

-Only around half of the studies that acknowledged the existence of missingness also elaborated on how missingness was handled (57/111 = 51.4\%), with some additional studies explicitly reporting that no/zero missingness occurred (10/111 = 9.0\%).
-In the remaining studies, authors either did not specify the handling approach (20/111 = 18.0\%) or it was unclear (24/111 = 21.6\%, see Panel B).
+Only around half of the studies that acknowledged the existence of missingness also elaborated on how missingness was handled (57/111 = 51\%), with some additional studies explicitly reporting that no/zero missingness occurred (10/111 = 9\%).
+In the remaining studies, authors either did not specify the handling approach (20/111 = 18\%) or it was unclear (24/111 = 22\%, see Panel B).

-For the studies that elaborated on how missingness was handled when it occurred, we recorded the typical strategies of deletion (``case-wise'' or ``list-wise''), ``additional simulation repetitions'', and ``method replacement'' (see panel C of Figure~\ref{fig:lit-review}), each of which will be discussed in more detail in Section~\ref{sec:approaches}.
+For the studies that elaborated on how missingness was handled when it occurred, we recorded the typical strategies of deletion (``method-wise'' or ``repetition-wise''), ``additional simulation repetitions'', and ``method replacement'' (see panel C of Figure~\ref{fig:lit-review}), each will be discussed in more detail in Section~\ref{sec:approaches}.
 This includes some studies in which the wording was not fully clear, but some handling was reported clearly (overall $n$ = 81).
-Case-wise deletion denotes that only those per-method cases containing missing values were omitted in the performance evaluation.
-This was the most commonly applied strategy among studies that provided any details on missingness handling (used in 35/81 = 43.2\% of the studies).
-Case-wise deletion was furthermore the most common strategy that was not explicitly reported but implicitly assumed by the coders (unquantified).
-List-wise deletion (9/81 = 11.1\%) involves not only deleting the missing value itself, but also values from the other methods in the same simulation repetition.
-Only a small number of studies chose to perform additional simulation repetitions to compensate for the loss of deleted repetitions (4/81 = 4.9\%) or replaced the missing values (4/81 = 4.9\%), for example with the output of a different method.
-Other strategies (used in 29/81 = 35.8\% of the studies) often combined two handling approaches.
+Hence, these studies include studies coded as ``unclear'' in panel B. Method-wise deletion denotes that only those per-method cases containing missing values were omitted in the performance evaluation.
+This was the most commonly applied strategy among studies that provided any details on missingness handling (used in 35/81 = 43\% of the studies).
+Method-wise deletion was furthermore the most common strategy that was not explicitly reported but implicitly assumed by the coders (unquantified).
+Repetition-wise deletion (9/81 = 11\%) involves not only deleting the missing value itself, but also values from the other methods in the same simulation repetition.
+Only a small number of studies chose to perform additional simulation repetitions to compensate for the loss of deleted repetitions (4/81 = 5\%) or replaced the missing values (4/81 = 5\%), for example with the output of a different method.
+Other strategies (used in 29/81 = 36\% of the studies) often combined two handling approaches.
 For example, \citet{Liu2022} either performed additional simulation repetitions or did not interpret the performance of a method in case of a very high non-convergence rate.